-The Compliance Function is independent of the operational activities of ERGO Insurance NV/SA.
-This is ensured based on the following key elements:
+The Compliance Function is independent from the operational activities of ERGO Insurance NV/SA.
+This is guaranteed on the basis of the following elements:

-- (1) The Compliance Function holds a formal status within the institution which is documented within the Compliance Charter; - (2) The Head of the Compliance Function, approved by the Regulators, is certified and appointed as Compliance Officer; - (3) The Compliance Function and its staff are preserved from possible conflicts of interests between their responsibilities concerning compliance and other responsibilities;
+(1) The Compliance Function has a formal status within the company.
+This status is set out in the Compliance Charter.

-- (4) The Compliance Function has full access to all information, systems and employees when necessary for the execution of the tasks; - (5) Right and duty to monitor, including request for assistance of (legal) experts; - (6) The Compliance Functions reviews, validates, ensures and/or imposes minimum training and expertise requirements at all levels of the company; - (7) Freely express findings and assessments; - (8) Receives support from ERGO Group Compliance on a regular basis; and - (9) Directly report to the CEO and to the Chairman of the Board of Directors.
+- (2) A Head of the Compliance Function is appointed, more specifically as the Compliance Officer. - (3) The Compliance Officer and his/her staff members must be kept separate from possible conflicts of interest between their responsibilities regarding compliance and other responsibilities. - (4) The staff members of the Compliance Function have access to all of the information and employees they need in order to carry out their assignment. - (5) The Compliance Officer directly reports to the CEO and to the Chairman of the Board of Directors.